 Chris would lean towards keeping the card, even at the increased fee.
 But Madison Blancaflor, Travel Editor at The Points Guy, feels differently: “If you live in New York, D.C., Boston, LA or any other large city, you might be able to justify it.
 But for the vast majority of cardholders, that’s just a ridiculous price tag for what you’re getting.
 I don’t think most people are going to be able to use all of those perks.”
 In fact the current $550 fee, let alone an even bigger one, was already enough to discourage her from applying.

 Of course, the Amex Platinum isn’t the only premium travel rewards credit card on the market.
-Its direct competitor, the Chase Sapphire Reserve, also carries a $550 annual fee, and comes with solid perks: $300 travel credit, $100 TSA PreCheck/Global Entry credit and even $60 in DoorDash credits (through 2021).
+Its direct competitor, the Chase Sapphire Reserve, also carries a $550 annual fee, and comes with solid perks: $300 travel credit and $100 TSA PreCheck/Global Entry credit.
 And with travel taking a back seat to public safety in the past year, the Reserve has introduced perks unrelated to travel that have made it a good premium credit card to hold while travel is paused.

 Both of these premium cards certainly have perks that help offset the cost of the fee, although there’s no doubt they carry a high price tag.
 And while it can be a tough decision deciding between the Amex Platinum and Chase Sapphire Reserve cards, it’s important to consider your spending and lifestyle habits.
 The “best” card is the one that best matches your preferences and helps you achieve your financial goals.